 Investment Company Institute

-Since UITs have a fixed time horizon, investors at termination can elect to use the proceeds of the terminating trust to purchase a new UIT or the proceeds will be credited into the investor’s account at the net asset value.
+Since UITs have a fixed time horizon, investors at termination can elect to use the proceeds of the terminating trust to purchase a new UIT or the proceeds will be credited into the investor’s account on settlement date at the net asset value.
 Prior to the trust’s termination, investors may sell/redeem their UIT shares at the NAV less any deferred sales charges.
-The proceeds from the sale will be credited to the investor’s account in three business days after the sale (Trade Date +2).
+The proceeds from the sale will be credited to the investor’s account in two business days after the sale (Trade Date +2).
 Also, under limited circumstances certain trusts allow investors to elect to receive their pro-rata shares in-kind but this may create a taxable event.

 If you sell prior to maturity, please be advised that you will pay the full sales charges as though you held the investment until maturity.

 Investors should consider the investment objectives, risks, and charges and expenses of unit investment trusts carefully before investing.
 The prospectus contains this and other information about unit investment trusts.
 The prospectus is available from your financial advisor and should be read carefully before investing.